Blendify/blender-manual/trunk/blender_docs/manual/physics/smoke/baking.rst

    *Smoke Cache* options.

-:term:`Baking` is used to store the outcome of a simulation so it doesn't need to be recalculated.
+:term:`Baking` is used to store the outcome of a simulation so it does not need to be recalculated.

 Smoke baking settings are in :menuselection:`Properties --> Physics --> Smoke --> Smoke Cache`.
 Unlike most physics simulations smoke physics has some settings that are specific to smoke.